rostekus/Document-Scanner/README.md

 # Document-Scanner

- Docoument Scanner written in Python, mostly using cv2 library.
+ Document Scanner written in Python, mostly using cv2 library.
 The scanner takes a poorly scanned image, finds the corners of the document, applies the perspective transformation to get a top-down view of the document.
  ## Description
  What i had in my mind was the idea that i don't want to create another simple Document Scanner, so I asked myself what features I can add to make this project more interesting and more challeching.
  I came up with several concepts which later I implemented.